zjleblanc/ansible-network-mgmt/demos/panos/README.md

 ## Infrastructure Setup

+Before you run this playbook, update the `panos_demo_keypair` variable in [vars/panos_infra.yml](./vars/panos_infra.yml) to match an existing key pair in the AWS region you are targeting.
+For more information, see guide for [Creating a Key Pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html).

-Specify the panos firewall admin via one of two options:
+When you run this playbook, specify the panos firewall admin password via one of two options:

 1. Using an extra variable at the command line and commenting out the vars_file entry for `panos_secrets.yml`<br>`ansible-playbook pb_infra_setup.yml -e panos_demo_password="$3cr3t"`
 2. Delete and create your own vaulted `panos_secrets.yml` file with the **panos_demo_password** defined.
 I will not be sharing my vault password :D Assuming you are in the playbook directory,<br>`ansible-vault create vars/panos_secrets.yml`<br>`ansible-playbook pb_infra_setup.yml`